panda-planner-dev/pandaPIpgrRepairVerify/README.md

 Make sure to compile the following software components:
 * the PANDA parser
 * the PANDA grounder
-* some planner (e.g. one from the PANDA framework)
+* some planner, e.g. one from the PANDA framework.
+Both the progression-based and the SAT-based planners might be promissing (depending on your model)
 * the code in this repository

 A script on how to use these components is given in the repository ("example-pgr/pgr.sh").